Posted on February 21, 2019

 Other than cleaning your teeth, what type of issue do you want your toothpaste to address?

 Sensitivity: A sensitivity toothpaste can help alleviate the painful symptoms from extreme temperature or certain foods.
-The lower abrasive quality found in baking soda makes this a great cleaning agent for those with sensitive teeth.
+The lower abrasive quality in baking soda makes this a great cleaning agent for sensitive teeth.

 Whitening: Whitening tubes of toothpaste with sodium hexametaphosphate help remove and prevent surface stains – but aren’t suitable for people with sensitive teeth.